Deploy ScalarDB Analytics Locally

 Create a manifest file for the Spark client Pod.

-In the following example, the service account name is set to spark
+In the following example, the service account name is set to spark.
+Configure the Spark client Pod by running the following command:

-cat<<'EOF' > spark-client.yaml
+cat <<'EOF' > spark-client.yaml

 apiVersion: v1